Magnetic Bloch oscillations in a non-Hermitian quantum Ising chain: Analyses for the oscillation dynamics

 where

-For a real $g$, the center of the wavepacket $M(t)$ in real space oscillates in the form of a cosine function with period $\pi /h_{z}$ and amplitude $g/h_{z}$, which is the BO mode.
-However, for an imaginary $g$, the center of the wavepacket remains stationary at the initial position $m_{0}$ for any initial wavevector $k_{0}$.
+For a real $g$, the center of the wave packet $M(t)$ in real space oscillates in the form of a cosine function with period $\pi /h_{z}$ and amplitude $g/h_{z}$, which is the BO mode.
+However, for an imaginary $g$, the center of the wave packet remains stationary at the initial position $m_{0}$ for any initial wavevector $k_{0}$.
 Thus, in the following, we seek for a new initial excitation enabling magnetic BO to occur in the non-Hermitian quantum Ising chain.